codekow/demo-ocp-label-studio/REVIEW.md

 # Technical Notes

 ## Notes
+- Container crashes out of the box
+  - Permission denied: '/label-studio/.local'
-- Not sure if this will run in offline mode
+- Not sure how it will run in `offline` mode
 - Telemetry in logs makes me uncomfortable
 - Improve microservice design
   - Avoid: building nginx in container